 9 Marks of a Healthy Church is a great book focusing on the essentials of church and ministry.
 Dever’s work is a blessing to every local church because he distinguishes essentials in a church.
 Each mark is required for a church to exalt God.
 There is however, one essential “mark” deserving its own chapter.
 Due to blogging and creative license, the missing chapter can now be composed (without Dever’s permission).
 (In fact, his book needs no addition to be great, but we the church do need to understand this subject).
 What is the missing chapter?
 The Worship Service.

-This chapter seeks to answer the question, “What does biblical corporate worship require?”
-There are many forms of corporate worship and God’s Word is silent on many “common” elements in our corporate worship.… Continue reading
+This chapter seeks to answer the question, “What does biblical corporate worship require?”… Continue reading

 Like many others, over the last number of days I’ve been reliving great memories as I’ve listened to the incredible discography of Aretha Franklin.
 Her voice was unparalleled in music history.
 With a career that spanned decades, she sang for Pavarotti, presidents and popes, was the first woman inducted into the Rock & Roll Hall of Fame, the consummate diva, and daughter of a Baptist minister.